 6. New Zealand (7 – 10 days)

 New Zealand’s South Island is a feast for the senses.
 Beginning in Christchurch, the scenic drive to Kaikoura takes about four hours and should be broken up with a long lunch at the beautiful Pegasus Winery.
 In Kaikoura, set sail on a popular whale watching excursion before driving two hours into the heart of New Zealand’s Marlborough wine region, where you can sample a wide selection of varietals.
 Further north, the seaside town of Picton serves as the gateway to the mystical river valleys of the Marlborough Sounds.
 For a taste of local culture, make the drive to Upper Moutere, a tiny community in the Tasman region where artisans open their homes, studios and farms to visitors.
-End your road trip with a relaxing stay at nearby Edenhouse, an intimate country manor surrounded by glorious gardens and fruit orchards, and a day trip to Abel Tasman National Park, where Indagare can arrange a boat charter along the coast.
+End your road trip with a day trip to Abel Tasman National Park, where Indagare can arrange a boat charter along the coast.

 7. Sicily (5 – 7 days)